orbs-network/orbs-network-go/services/statestorage/readme.md

 A single full state snapshot is maintained at all times, of the least recent block height supported for queries.
 The block height of the full-state snapshot is constantly maintained and updated (“full-state snapshot block height”).

-1. As new blocks are committed perform under write block:
+1. As new blocks are committed perform under write lock:
     1. Record the state diff of incoming new block and associate it with the corresponding block height
     1. If the full-state snapshot block height becomes less than the most recent known block height minus 5 (block height - 5) - advance the full-state snapshot block height and apply it’s successive block height’s state diff to the image.
 1. As state queries are received for specific block heights perform under read lock: